 the antilog (=EXP) of the standard deviation (s) of the logarithms of the results EXP(s)

-variance, meaning the most efficient estimator with an expectation equaling the population
+This means the most efficient estimator with an expectation equal to the population

 by definition lager than one plus the analytical coefficient of variation (1+CVt)